Auto Insurance Cancelled in Ontario

-If your car insurance gets cancelled the reasons can vary from:
+If your insurance gets cancelled the reasons can vary from:

-- You wanting to cancel the car insurance policy for whatever reason or,
+- You want to cancel the car insurance policy for whatever reason or,

 - The Insurance Company cancelling you for a variety of reasons, ranging from policy violations, and nonpayment of car insurance premiums, to simply exceeding their risk profile.

 Cancellation of auto insurance in Ontario from the Insurer means you do not fit the risk criteria for the regular car insurance market.
 This could be due to a policy violation, such as a DUI, driver’s license violation, non-payment of the insurance premium or too many at-fault accidents or tickets.